6 Tips for Your First For Sale By Owner (FSBO)

 1) Research comparable homes and your local real estate market.

-Establishing baselines or trends could be difficult if home selling is slow, or if it's moving very fast.
-Hire an appraiser for accurate calculations to stave off doubt about how to accurately price your home for the quickest turnaround and at the best price.
+Establishing baselines or trends could be problematic if home selling is slow or the market is moving quickly.
+Hire an appraiser for accurate calculations to stave off doubts about correctly pricing your home for the quickest turnaround and best price.

 2) Budget for home selling fees.

 Budget for more time than you initially think.
 For everything.
 From gathering your list of professionals to weeding the lawn, time-consuming (and probably money-consuming) hiccups will pop up along the way.

 Military homeowners typically try a FSBO because they’re interested in saving money.
 So, you need a budget tool to manage expenses through the selling process.
 Home selling fees add up, and they aren’t cheap.
 Legal fees, fees attached to the buyer’s agent, and taxes on capital gains are some major concerns to factor into a FSBO budget.

 Other possible fees include escrow company payments, mortgage and home appraisal, termite inspection, property transfer tax, home warranty transfer, and title insurance.
 Take heart; hiring qualified professionals could help save money and protect you from legal disasters.

 Our ebook, For Sale By Owner FAQ's, will help you learn more of what to expect when preparing to sell your home.